-Today according to my Martha Stewart Calender alerts is “Organize Your Fabric Scraps” day!
-Do you have left over fabric from projects and can’t part with them?
+Today according to my Martha Stewart Calendar alerts is “Organize Your Fabric Scraps” day!
+Do you have leftover fabric from projects and can’t part with them?
 How do you store them?
 Most of the time mine is just thrown into a drawer or tossed into my craft cabinet.
-Here’s an idea from Martha Stewart on storing them.
-But first you really need to go through them and purge:
+There’s got to be a better way, right?
+I’ve rounded some really neat ideas to give me and you some inspiration.
+But first, you really need to go through them and purge:

 - Take out all of your leftover fabric and sort according to: